 ANNOUNCEMENTS

-St. Thérèse of Lisieux, patron saint of the 2024 Annual Catholic Appeal, Pray For Us!
+St. Thérèse of Lisieux, patron saint of the 2024 Annual Catholic Appeal, Pray for Us!

 Liturgy of the Word

-Twenty-third Sunday in Ordinary Time |
+Thirty-first Sunday in Ordinary Time |

 En Español